Islandora/documentation/docs/user-documentation/accessibility.md

 # Accessibility

-Accessibility is the ablity of a site to be used fully by all users, including those using screen reader technologies or keyboard navigation.
+Accessibility is the ability of a site to be used fully by all users, including those using screen reader technologies or keyboard navigation.

-## Drupal Documentation
+## Drupal documentation

 Islandora's accessibility features are currently provided by Drupal and contributed Drupal modules.
 These pages within the Accessibility section of the Drupal documentation can provide guidance: